 - Befriending parents, particularly single parents, to gain access to their children.

-- Offering babysitting services to overextended parents or caregivers.
+- Offering babysitting services to busy parents or guardians.

 - Taking jobs and participating in community events that involve children.

-- Loitering in places children frequent - playgrounds, malls, game arcades, etc.
+- Loitering in places children frequent - playgrounds, parks, malls, game arcades, sports fields, etc.

 Which age group is most often targeted by child molesters?

-In the interviews I conducted, the majority of molesters cited a preference for children on the brink of puberty.
-This is the age of sexual awakening, making it easy for molesters to prey on the sexual curiosity and ignorance of youngsters.
-To quote one of the sexual offenders I interviewed, "Give me a kid who knows nothing about sex, and you've given me my next victim."
+Some child molesters cite a preference for children on the brink of puberty.
+This is the age of sexual awakening, making it easy for molesters to prey on the sexual ignorance and curiosity of youngsters.
+To quote one sex offender, "Give me a kid who knows nothing about sex, and you've given me my next victim."